Benjamin Gachet House: The General LaFayette connection

 Benjamin Gachet was a French nobleman who fled from a revolution in San Domingo and settled in what is now Lamar County.
 A historical marker dedicated by the Lamar-LaFayette Chapter of N.S.D.A.R. is at the site, stating that General Marquis de LaFayette stayed with Gachet at the home on March 19, 1825, during an official visit to Georgia.

 Additionally, Benjamin Gachet lived in Jones county adjacent to Baldwin county, where Milledgeville was being visited by General LaFayette in 1825.
 Historians surmise that the general visited Gachet around that time and location.

 So a family connection existed between the Gachets and the LaFayettes.

-The home
+Home

 The home was placed on the register, in part, due to it being an almost pristine example of plantation plan architecture.
 The chimneys and much of the clapboards are original.
 The kitchen, on the back of the house, off of the porch, was rebuilt.
 The two front bedrooms originally had separate entrances for each.
 The rooms have been referred to as "traveler's rooms", "preacher rooms" and "stranger's rooms".
 The Gachet house was known as a stagecoach stop in its history.
 Benjamin Gachet died at age 36 leaving several minor children and Mrs. Gachet likely earned a living to support her children by operating this stagecoach stop.

-Caroline M. Gachet

 Mrs. Gachet eventually sold the property to her son-in-law, Benjamin M. Milner, and moved to Alabama.

-The gravesite of Caroline M. Gachet (November 12, 1792 USA - December 24, 1876) is believed to be at the Enon Cemetery in Bullock County, Alabama.